-FORMING A TEAM ONLINE: As a first step, analyze yourself in the context of this course.
+FORMING A TEAM: As a first step, analyze yourself in the context of this course.
 What grade are you targeting?
 How hard are you willing to work for such grade?
 What is your time, effort, and resource commitment to this course?
 How important is this course to you?
 What is your preferred way of working?
 What are your skills?
 What are your weaknesses?
 What behaviors, attitudes, skills are you expecting from other team members?
-Towards facilitating the formation of teams in these unprecedented time, please fill the survey here https://forms.gle/63JYKNbBqJsrnmUe7 Completion of this survey will count as a quiz.
+Are you looking for teammates who are likely to wear a mask during meetings?
+Are you looking for teammates who are vaccinated?
+Towards facilitating the formation of teams, please fill the survey here https://forms.gle/63JYKNbBqJsrnmUe7 Completion of this survey will count as a quiz.
 You will receive full quiz credit (1/1) if you complete the survey in a meaningful way that reflects self-analysis.
 Incomplete surveys will receive no credit (0/1).
 You will be able to opt-in to include your profile in a database to be released to the rest of the class with the purpose of facilitating team formation.
 Profiles will only be linked to an email address, not names.
 You must fill the survey for credit regardless of whether you share it with the group or not.
 You may only edit your responses before the deadline posted in Canvas.